 Here is a birdseye view of the studio, me and my assistants: Katie, Melissa and Martha.
 We work hard to bring you functional pieces as well as sculptural ones.
 We collaborate on new designs and sketch out our ideas for sharing long before it hit the store shelves.
 Stop by the studio when you are in the area.
 Watch us work and join the fun.
 We may have The Doors, ZZ Top, the 50's and 60's or Mozart to work by.
 There is plenty of Pizzazz to go around!

 I was schooled in ceramics at Notre Dame College in Manchester, New Hampshire where I was fortunate to study under Armand Szainer and Gerry Williams.
 Currently I teach Ceramics and other art courses at the Community College of Vermont in Rutland and work in my clay studio to produce pots for you.
 My pots can also be purchased wholesale and locally from gift shops as well as by appointment at my studio in Fair Haven, Vermont.
-Checkout the list of stores on the Find Me page.
 The gallery gigs are always changing and my sculptures can be seen in France and Germany.
-I currently belong to Vermont Crafts Council, The Potters Council, The Brandon Artists Guild, Fair Haven Art Club, Poultney Artist Guild, Ogunquit Art Association, Chaffee Art Center, Ogunquit Museum of American Art and The Barn Gallery, Birdseye Artisans, Society of Vermont Artists and Craftsmen, The Vermont Farmers Market and the Lakes Region Farmers Market.
+I currently belong to Vermont Crafts Council, The Potters Council, The American Ceramics Society, International Ceramic Artists, The Brandon Artists Guild, Fair Haven Art Club, Poultney Artist Guild, Ogunquit Art Association, Chaffee Art Center and The Barn Gallery, Birdseye Artisans, Society of Vermont Artists and Craftsmen, The Vermont Farmers Market and the Lakes Region Farmers Market.

 ||Be sure to look for my potter’s mark on each piece of pottery you purchase.
 A potter’s mark is a signature symbol which potter’s in history stamped on each piece to their credit.
 I decided to resurrect this tradition rather than scrawl my entire name of every pot.
 My mark reflects the joy and energy I put into the pot as well as the joy I feel when it’s finished.
 It describes jumping up and clicking my heels together in joy.
 As in the drawing below illustrates, the circled portion became my mark.